UWPX/UWPX-Client/README.md

 [MORE NOTES TO COME]

+## Alpha/Beta tester:
+If you want to be an alpha/beta tester [contact me](mailto:uwp_xmpp@mailbox.org?subject=[UWP-XMPP-Client-Tester]) and I will add you as a tester in HockeyApp, so you receive builds as the development goes on.

 ## Installation:
 1. Clone the repo with Visual Studio
 2. Build the project for your target platform